 What have you written?

-Faerie Blood is urban fantasy, and other works set in the same universe, including the forthcoming Bone Walker, will be in the same universe.
+Faerie Blood and Bone Walker are urban fantasy, and other works set in the same universe will generally be in the same genre.

 Where can I buy your work?